-- Assets for audio

-- Data structures

-- For sound effects, ambient sounds, music, voiceovers

-- Notes on authoring / obtaining them (who, how...)

-- Sound engine

-- Integration

-- Relationship with other aspect (animations)

-- Sound rendering

-- Basic ops (2D or 3D)

-- 3D spatialized sound (emitter/receivers in the scene graph)

-- Interaction with the rest of the scene
+- Assets for audio - Data structures (storage, incl. compression) - Solution for: sound fxs, ambient sounds, music, voiceovers - Notes on authoring / how to obtaining them (who, how...) - Sound engine - Integration with the rest of the engine - Relationship with other aspect (animations) - Sound rendering - Basic play-back operations (not 3D) - 3D spatialized sound (emitters/receivers in the scene graph) - Interaction of sound with the rest of the scene (geom proxies)